EnricoMi/python/petastorm/README.md

 ## Retry fs open

 We want to add retry capabilities to Petastore opening HDFS files.
-There are several places where Petastorm accesses HDFS, so the easiest way to add retries is not to touch Petastorm but HadoopFileSystem.open, which is used by Petastorm for `hdfs://` files.
+There are several places where Petastorm accesses HDFS via HadoopFileSystem.open, so the easiest way to add retries is not to touch Petastorm itself but HadoopFileSystem.open, which is used by Petastorm for `hdfs://` files.

 Install the required packages: